Foundation Diet and Health

 Worldwide occurrence - cultivation

-The main growing countries for black and darker colored sesame seeds are China and Southeast Asia.
+The main growing countries for black and darker sesame seeds are China and Southeast Asia.
 12

 Cultivation - Harvest